lucko/helper/README.md

 ### [`Commands`](https://github.com/lucko/helper/blob/master/helper/src/main/java/me/lucko/helper/Commands.java)
 helper provides a very simple command abstraction, designed to reduce some of the boilerplate needed when writing simple commands.

-It doesn't have support for automatic argument parsing, sub commands, or anything like that.
-It's only purpose is removing the bloat from writing simple commands.

 Specifically:
 * Checking if the sender is a player/console sender, and then automatically casting.
 * Checking for permission status